Embedded Muse 104 Copyright 2004 TGG October 19, 2004

 After that landmark decision the liberal press was taken to task for promulgating the idea that voting was a quaint but pointless exercise.
 One wag suggested, for instance, that a Republican in Maryland (there are a few) shouldn't bother casting a vote in state-wide elections.
 The long and overwhelming history of Democratic successes there suggests that Democrats waste their time if they vote, and Republicans waste their spirit.
 To a first approximation the outcome seems preordained.
 The old saw "my vote negates yours" now reads "my vote counts as little as yours."

 This reporter would argue that every vote counts, just as it did when the Founding Fathers brought forth this great nation more than 200 years ago.
 The Supreme Court's unfortunate decision did not factor in the power of technology to solve most ills.
-I see no reason why our scientists can't employ the same technology that so accurately guided the Mars Climate Observer to the surface of Mars, or that enabled Armstrong's triumphant Apollo 13 landing, to insure every vote counts.
+I see no reason why our scientists can't employ the same technology that so accurately guided the Mars Climate Observer to the surface of Mars, or that enabled Armstrong's triumphant Apollo 13 landing, to ensure every vote counts.

 Don't be misled by critics who contend that, in the absence of paper records, an e-recount is nothing more than another database download.
 Does a ballot whose chad-clinginess is interpreted by an army of well-intentioned but exhausted observers better represent the will of the people?